MicrosoftDocs/azure-stack-docs/azure-local/manage/disconnected-operations-overview.md

 You must integrate with existing datacenter assets that need to be pre-deployed and configured before starting the disconnected operations deployment process.

-The following table lists the requirements to successfully deploy and run disconnected operations on Azure Local instances.
+The following table lists the requirements to successfully deploy and run disconnected operations (preview) on Azure Local instances.

 | Area          | Supported system         | Use                          |
 | --------------| -------------------------| -----------------------------|